Ashutosh27ind/MIMIC_EHR_Predictor/FIDDLE-master/README.md

 FIDDLE – <b>F</b>lex<b>I</b>ble <b>D</b>ata-<b>D</b>riven pipe<b>L</b>in<b>E</b> – is a preprocessing pipeline that transforms structured EHR data into feature vectors that can be used with ML algorithms, relying on only a small number of user-defined arguments.

-Contributions and feedback are welcome; please submit issues on the GitHub site: https://github.com/shengpu1126/FIDDLE/issues.

 ## System Requirements